Australian Football League: Radio

+Non-English radio

+The vast majority of radio broadcasting is done in English.
+However, ethnic radio stations broadcast the AFL in a variety of languages, including Arabic, Chinese, Greek, Hindi and Spanish.
+Many also broadcast in Indigenous languages, as the sport is very popular among Indigenous Australians.

 Internet

 The AFL's contracted internet/mobile broadcast partner is Telstra.
 The AFL also provides exclusive broadband content, including streaming video for international fans, via its website.
 Telstra also hosts the websites of all the 18 AFL clubs.

 However, the website is frequently derided by users for its convoluted information architecture and bloated presentation.

 Since 2012, Telstra has broadcast live matches over its Next G mobile network for a pay-per-view or season fee.

 Since 2019, Kayo has broadcast every game, except the Grand Final, live.
 In Feb 2021, Telstra terminated the AFL Live Pass service, replacing it with access to Kayo at a discount for Telstra customers.

 Streaming rights outside of Australia for full games are currently held by the Watch AFL subscription service operated by Fox Sports Australia.

 Corporate relations

 Sponsorship

 The VFL/AFL's competition naming sponsors have been: